 i.
-Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged);
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);

-Performance: Obtained monthly bank reconciliation for the month of December for the main operating bank account and one additional account.
-Inspected management's documentation for timely preparation of the bank reconciliations.
+Performance: Obtained monthly bank reconciliations for the month of December for the main operating bank account and one additional account.
+Inspected management's documentation for timely preparation of the bank statements.

 ii.
-Bank reconciliations include evidence that a member of management who does not manage cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within one month of the date the reconciliation was prepared (e.g., initialed and dated or electronically logged); and iii.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.